-A 234year-old utility back who prefers to play outside centre, Max Brian Evans is making a rugby comeback having previously been in the academy set-up at Harlequins, where he got a couple of first-team games before a back injury sidelined him two years ago.
+A utility back who prefers to play outside centre, Max Brian Evans is making a rugby comeback having previously been in the academy set-up at Harlequins, where he got a couple of first-team games before a back injury sidelined him two years ago.

 Max has spent his time out of rugby working as a professional golfer in Portugal.
 During that period, core work on his back appears to have brought about a full recovery and, after playing some sevens last summer, he was keen to get back into the sport properly.